Work has been exhibited at: The Museum of Contemporary Art, Chicago; The

-The focus on painting is fairly recent, early works consisted primarily of intermedia
+The focus on painting and outdoor installations is fairly recent.
+Early works included:

-installations, mixed media works on paper, and experimental books and manuscripts
+as well as mixed media works on paper, and experimental books and manuscripts which

-which were often acquired for the special collections of libraries as well as art
+were often acquired for the Special Collections of the libraries of art institutions.

-Staatsgalerie, Stuttgart; India's National Institute of Design; Getty Research Institute;
+National Institute of Design; Getty Research Institute; as well as the Special Collections

-and the special collections of the following academic libraries: Harvard University; Yale
+of the following academic libraries: Yale University; Stanford University; Harvard

-University; Stanford University; University of Pennsylvania; Amherst College; University
+University; University of Pennsylvania; Amherst College; University of Chicago;

-of Chicago; University of California at Santa Barbara; University of California at Los
+University of California at Santa Barbara; University of California at Los Angeles;

-Angeles; Oberlin College; Ohio State University; Indiana University; University of Texas
+Oberlin College; Ohio State University; Indiana University; University of Texas at Austin;

-at Austin; Claremont Colleges; University of Washington; Boise State University;
+Claremont Colleges; University of Washington; Boise State University; Virginia

-Virginia Commonwealth University; (search WorldCat.org: "Michael Winkler" & "Michael
+Commonwealth University; (search WorldCat.org: "Michael Winkler" & "Michael Joseph

-Joseph Winkler" for exact location of library collections).
-A large number of drawings
+Winkler" for exact location of library collections).
+A large number of drawings and other

-and other works from the 80's & 90's are included in the Ruth & Marvin Sackner
+works from the 80's & 90's are included in the Ruth & Marvin Sackner Collection of

-Collection of language-based art, Miami Beach.
-Corporate collections include Seybert &
+language-based art, Miami Beach.
+Corporate collections include Seybert & Rahier,

 Germany (commission, 2015).

-Association Award; American Society of Composers, Authors, & Publishers—Members'
+Members Award from the American Society of Composers, Authors, & Publishers.